 3. “I won’t know anyone.”

-Being far away with a group of strangers can be a daunting proposal to some people, but the solution is simple.
+Being far away with a group of strangers can be a daunting proposition to some people, but the solution is simple.
 A good retreat will offer a “getting to know you” session of some kind early on.
 This usually comes in the form of a game or fun activity that takes the awkwardness out of introductions and puts everyone at ease.
-By the end of the retreat attendees are well acquainted with one another and even form new friendships.
+By the end of the retreat, attendees are well acquainted with one another and even form new friendships.

 4. “I don’t have enough time.”

 As with monetary costs, the benefits of a Christian retreat are greater than the time invested.
-Many people lead very busy lives, balancing work and family, and in those cases an abbreviated retreat may be a solid option.
-There are weekend and even one-day retreats that are less of a time investment, but can still provide the resources needed.
+Many people lead very busy lives, balancing work and family, and in those cases, an abbreviated retreat may be a solid option.
+There are weekend and even one-day retreats that are less of a time investment but can still provide the resources needed.

 5. “I’m too young/old.”

 There are Christian retreats available for all ages and backgrounds.
 They are usually tailored to specific groups, so finding one that fits is an easy task.
 Most are listed on the internet and a simple search can be useful in finding one that’s right.

 Some people think of a retreat as a succession of boring lectures and one-sided informational sessions.
 However, a Christian treat can be a lot of fun!
 Most offer exciting activities and fun games and have a good balance between lecture sessions and free time.
 Christian retreats can be wonderful times of fellowship and making friends.